abdulazisalayubbi/abdulazisalayubbi/README.md

   📫 How to reach me: <a href="https://www.linkedin.com/in/abdul-azis-alayubbi/ ">Linkedln</a><br>
   😄 Pronouns: He/Him <br>
-  ⚡ Fun fact: I spend almost 6 to reading some novel and books
+  ⚡ Fun fact: I spend almost 6 hours to reading some novel and books

 ## 📘 Self Project